6 Simple Ways to Support Your LGBTQ Child

 4. Healthy relationships

 Parents who had no trouble speaking to their other children about healthy relationships, safe sex, and puberty may suddenly struggle to do the same for their LGBTQ child.

 Talk about LGBTQ celebrities, and find some examples of famous healthy relationships to share with them.
-Your child being aware of same sex couples in long term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in future.
+Your child’s awareness of same-sex couples in long-term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in the future.

 A trusted family member or a friend may be able to offer your child the space to talk about their experiences or emotions.
 If this doesn’t feel appropriate, a specialist children’s therapist will give your child the opportunity to speak freely, without judgement, and in confidence.

-Some schools have a therapist or counsellor on site whom you could request a referral to.
+Some schools have a therapist or counselor on site to whom you could request a referral.